Costa Brava Spain Travel Guide

 Seek out retreats in quiet masias.
 Find tranquility in secluded coves.
 Walk peaceful sections of Camí de Ronda.
 Consider spa treatments.

 Travel in shoulder season to benefit from lower prices and fewer crowds.
 Book accommodation in advance for better rates.
-Use public transport as your main mode of travel.
+Use public transport as a main mode of travel.
 Eat at local tapas bars and markets for authentic, affordable meals.
 Look for free walking tours or self-guided routes.

 Some coastal businesses close November-March.